 Architecture Issues

-Green building doesn't directly say anything about architecture, yet it can't be completely ignored because architectural choices can easily affect the environmental impact of a building.
-Architecture also has various psychological effects on the occupants, and a pattern language of design ideas on how to design good buildings also exists.
+Green building doesn't directly say anything about architecture, yet it can't be completely ignored because architectural choices often affect the environmental impact of a building.
+These choices also affect the environment inside the building, that is how it functions and how it feels.

-Studies by architects of occupant behavior, show that what people thing they want and what they use are often not the same thing.
-Here are the principles that all the following design patterns are based on.
-Read more...
+Studies of occupant behavior show that what people think they want and what they use are often not the same thing.
+Another way to look at it is that there is a mismatch between what people want to see and what they actually use.
+The following design patterns are based on how people actually use buildings, based on underlying psychology.

 A Pattern Language, Alexander et al, Oxford University Press 1977